FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-07-22-sending-device-orientation-with-aspnetcore-signalr.md

 }`
 ```

-In the `Configure` method I added MVC to the pipeline as wel as using the CORS policy.
+In the `Configure` method I added MVC to the pipeline as well as using the CORS policy.
 The important part is the mapping of the Hub `MotionHub` to the url `/motion`

 ```csharp
 app.UseSignalR(routes =>